milanmt/Qrera/README.md

 Finding pattern may help in coming up with a more accurate threshold or thresholds.

 Threshold Finder:
 Combination of Otsus and RANSAC.
-To stabilise values, a decreasing exponential can be used as a weighting function find the weighted average.
+To stabilise values, a decreasing exponential can be used as a weighting function to find the weighted average.
 This rerquires storage of all threshold values till date.

 To Download: